 In the UK, however, the energy regulator Ofgem introduced an energy price cap in 2019 to help protect households from excessively high prices and to ensure people who didn’t switch supplier regularly weren’t charged an excessive ‘loyalty premium’.

-The cap is reviewed twice a year and it’s due to increase by 12% from 1 October following the most recent review.
+The cap used to be reviewed twice a year (but was then scheduled to be reviewed every three months) and was set to increase by 80% to £3,549 from 1 October following the most recent review.

 The UK price cap puts a limit on the unit price of gas and electricity.
 It is not a cap on a household’s total bill, which will depend on how much energy has been consumed.

-Since the start of the year the cost of gas and electricity in Europe has soared.
+Since the start of 2021 the cost of gas and electricity in Europe has soared largely due to the war in Ukraine.

-To help shield households from rapidly rising prices, there have been calls for the Irish Government to follow the UK example and introduce a price cap in Ireland too.
+To help shield households from rapidly rising prices, there have been calls for the Irish Government to introduce a price cap in Ireland too.

 Should the Government introduce an energy price cap?